The Origin of the State of Nature Argument

-Simply, the important thing to grasp is that while we may look to Hobbes when talking about the state of nature, concepts like the ideal state, state of nature, and social contract and how they relate to ethics, justice, morality, fairness, and law goes far beyond the work of any on philosopher; it is rather just the core of political philosophy.
+Simply, the important thing to grasp is that while we may look to Hobbes when talking about the origin of the modern state of nature, concepts like the ideal state, the state of nature, and the social contract, and how they relate to ethics, justice, morality, fairness, and law, goes far beyond the work of any on philosopher; it is in many ways the core of political philosophy.

 What is the state of nature?
 The state of nature is how humans lived before forming the first societies (“the city-state” and “civil government”).
 It is examined to better understand people’s natural and civil rights in civil society (the social contract).

-TIP: Plato doesn’t muse all that much on the state of nature, but his Republic does discuss it while going into detail on the social contract and perfect state.
+TIP: Plato doesn’t muse all that much on the state of nature, but his Laws and his Republic do discuss it while going into detail on the social contract and the perfect state.
 So when looking for founders of the theory, both Aristotle, Plato, and their Sophist opposition are good places to look.
-The fact that they discussed the concept implies that its roots perhaps go back even further.
+The fact that they discussed the concept implies that its roots of the argument perhaps go back even further.

 The State of Nature Aristotle Vs. The Sophists